 Feel free to reach out to if you have any questions, comments, or feedback.
-Just reply to this e-mail or contact help@clearview.ai s 37 From: help=clearview.ai@mg.clearview.ai on behalf of Team Clearview <help@clearview.ai></help@clearview.ai> Sent: Thursday, 12 December 2019 08:29 To: Subject: How to use Clearview ні You should have a set up email in your inbox shortly.
+Just reply to this e-mail or contact help@clearview.ai s 37 From: help=clearview.ai@mg.clearview.ai on behalf of Team Clearview <help@clearview.ai></help@clearview.ai> Sent: Thursday, 12 December 2019 08:29 To: Subject: How to use Clearview ні You should have a setup email in your inbox shortly.
 It only takes one minute to install and start searching.
-Here are three import ant tips for using Clearview: searches.
-It's a numbe learview account has unlimited searches.
+Here are three important tips for using Clearview: searches.
+It's a numbers g rview account has unlimited searches.
 Don't stop at one search.
-See if you can reach 100 ers game.
-Our database is always expanding and you never know when a photo will turn up a clearview or search a celebrity to see how powerful the technology can be. technology available to es.
-The more people that search, the more successes.
-We want to make this advanced o as many investigators as possible.
-If you think your colleagues might want to try Clearview st send their names and e-mail addresses to help@clearview.ai and we'll sign them all up too. ne long haul.
-If you like Clearview at the end of your trial period and it's helping you solve with the appropriate person at your organization who can proceed with procurement.
-Feel free to reach out the help@clearview.ai to if you have any questions, comments, or feedback.
-Just reply to this e-mail or contact Finally, please note the e disclaimer at the bottom.
+See if you can reach 100 game.
+Our database is always expanding and you never know when a photo will turn up a learview or search a celebrity to see how powerful the technology can be. technology available to as The more people that search, the more successes.
+We want to make this advanced s many investigators as possible.
+If you think your colleagues might want to try Clearview end their names and e-mail addresses to help@clearview.ai and we'll sign them all up too. ong haul.
+If you like Clearview at the end of your trial period and it's helping you solve h the appropriate person at your organization who can proceed with procurement.
+Feel free to reach out to i help@clearview.ai f you have any questions, comments, or feedback.
+Just reply to this e-mail or contact Finally, please note the di sclaimer at the bottom.
 Best regards, - Team Clearview OFFICIAL DISCLAIMER